cpalencica/cpalencica.github.io/experience/index.md

 - Worked with a team of four members to enhance system hardware involving motor movement.
 - Programmed and implemented a user-friendly Python UI for system control.

-### R&D Hematocrit Project – Technical and Project Lead
-**Summer 2023 & Summer 2024**
-- Led an intern project involving Raspberry Pi and hardware components for detecting hematocrit levels.
-- Served as the primary programmer and hardware designer.
-- Identified major structural issues, then designed and 3D-printed mechanical components as solutions.
-- Presented final results to a panel of engineers and scientists.

 ---

 <img src="{{ '../assets/icons/abilitymade-icon.png' | relative_url }}" alt="AbilityMade Logo" style="width:200px; margin: 1rem 0; display: block;">